theforeman/foreman_ansible_inventory/README.md

     }

-## Hostgroups
+## Automatic ansible groups

-The hostgroup of each host is created as ansible group with a foreman prefix, all lowercase and problematic parameters removed.
+The hostgroup, location and organization of each host is created as ansible group with a foreman_<grouptype> prefix, all lowercase and problematic parameters removed.
 So e.g. the foreman hostgroup

     myapp / webtier / datacenter1

 would turn into the ansible group:

-    foreman_myapp_webtier_datacenter1
+    foreman_hostgroup_myapp_webtier_datacenter1

 Furthermore groups can be created on the fly using the *group_patterns* variable in *foreman.ini* so that you can build up